KIDO

 KIDO (580 AM) is a commercial radio station, owned and operated by Townsquare Media, which broadcasts a news/talk format.
 Licensed to Nampa, Idaho, it serves the Boise metropolitan area.

 KIDO's studios are located at 827 East Park Blvd. in Boise, in the same building as co-owned 630 KFXD, 103.3 KSAS-FM, 104.3 KAWO, 105.9 KCIX, and 107.9 KXLT-FM.
 The transmitter site is on West Amity Road in Meridian, Idaho.
-KIDO operates with 5,000 watts around the clock.
-By day, the signal is non-directional, but at night, to protect other stations on 580 kHz, KIDO broadcasts a directional signal.
+KIDO operates with 20,000 watts by day using a non-directional antenna.
+But at night, to protect other stations on 580 kHz, KIDO reduces power to 4,400 watts and broadcasts a directional signal.

 Programming

 KIDO has a local wake up program, Kevin Miller in The Morning featuring local news and interviews.
 Nationally syndicated talk shows are carried the rest of the day, including Glenn Beck, Dave Ramsey, Sean Hannity, Lars Larson, Ground Zero with Clyde Lewis, and Coast to Coast AM with George Noory.

 Weekends feature shows on money, real estate, gardening, firearms, farming and ranching.
 Computer expert Kim Komando and Somewhere in Time with Art Bell are heard.
 Some weekday shows are repeated and paid brokered programming also airs.